snap-one/docs-driverworks-xml/source/includes/30_actions/_55-password.md

 [`<param>`][1]

-The password element support the ability to activate (true) the use of a password to configure the driver. …..
+The password element supports the ability to activate (true) the use of a password field for the Action.
+The only significance to the use of this field includes the ability to hide the characters that are entered into the Password field in Composer Pro.
+Note that while the string entered for this action is not logged, the use of this element does not include any type of encryption.
+A driver must be encrypted to protect the string value required here.

 ### Example